DocShotgun/ds-med-helper/README.md

 - View, create, or clear sessions

 ### Session Management
-- Each browser maintains its own selected session
+- Each browser maintains its own selected session via URL parameters (`?session_id=xxx`)
 - Use the session picker dropdown at the top to switch between sessions
+- Bookmark the URL to return to your active session after closing the browser
 - "New Session" button creates a fresh session for the current browser
-- Sessions are shared across all users but each user works on their own selected session
 - Session history shows all sessions with ability to switch or delete

 ## Access